muehmar/pojo-builder/README.md

 ## Custom Annotation / Meta Annotation

-The `@PojoExtension` annotation can be used as meta annotation to create your own annotation with predefined behaviour.
+The `@PojoBuilder` annotation can be used as meta annotation to create your own annotation with predefined behaviour.

-For example if you want to treat every field in an annotated class as required, you could create your own annotation `@AllRequiredExtension` which is annotated with `@PojoExtension` with disabled optional detection.
+For example if you want to treat every field in an annotated class as required, you could create your own annotation `@AllRequiredPojoBuilder` which is annotated with `@PojoBuilder` with disabled optional detection.

 ```
-@PojoExtension(optionalDetection = OptionalDetection.NONE)
+@PojoBuilder(optionalDetection = OptionalDetection.NONE)
-public @interface AllRequiredExtension {}
+public @interface AllRequiredPojoBuilder {}
 ```

 If one wants to create a custom annotation, with default values but allow overriding for certain classes, simply create the corresponding method in the annotation with the same name providing the default value, i.e.:

 ```
-@PojoExtension
+@PojoBuilder
-public @interface AllRequiredExtension {
+public @interface AllRequiredPojoBuilder {

   OptionalDetection[] optionalDetection() default {OptionalDetection.NONE};